 Remember, CBD is one of over 80 cannabinoids in the cannabis or hemp plant, like THC.
-Except, unlike THC, CBD is non-psychoactive and so doesn’t produce a “high.”
-It does, however, have tons of medical benefits, including:
+Except, unlike THC, CBD is non-psychoactive and so doesn’t produce a “high.” (so, you won’t have to care about how to detox) It does, however, have tons of medical benefits, including:

-Check out Herb’s full coverage on CBD and hemp oil benefits here.
+Check out Herb’s full coverage on CBD herb and hemp oil benefits here.

 Even though you can buy CBD oil extracted from hemp “basically” legally under the Farm Bill, the Controlled Substances Act of 1970 (CSA) makes things complicated.
 The CSA is the same law that placed all drugs into categories, or “schedules,” according to their potential for abuse and medical benefits.

 Cannabis was originally placed in Schedule I temporarily back in the 70’s while researchers, led by Raymond B. Shafer, explored the plant’s potential medical benefits.
 The Shafer Commission actually suggested cannabis be removed from Schedule I and regulated more like alcohol back in 1972.
 Unfortunately, that recommendation was ignored by the White House at the time and ever since, and the plant we all know and love remains in Schedule I.

 It gets even trickier.
 The CSA defines marijuana as: